tlklein/tlklein/README.md

 [tlklein/simple-form-vue](https://github.com/tlklein/simple-form-vue) - This code is a simple form app in VueJS that can calculate the total of facilities based on user activity.

-[tlklein/trinity-klein-website](https://github.com/tlklein/trinity-klein-website)- This is my portfolio website.
-It uses JS, CSS, TypeScript, and Astro.

 [tlklein/mongodb-exercises](https://github.com/tlklein/mongodb-exercises)- A collection of various scripts for working in the back-end of a MongoDB Database.

 [tlklein/oracle-sql-clouddb](https://github.com/tlklein/oracle-sql-clouddb) - A collection of documents and scripts for an Oracle SQL database using Oracle SQL Developer.